As a research engineer at Ought, you design and implement flexible architectures that help us explore how to automate human reasoning.

 - Interest in and experience with mentoring fellow engineers

-- Experience managing projects
+- Experience managing research

 - Experience managing people